Top Withens - Wuthering Heights

 As well as being isolated, the weather too would have dictated so much of Emily’s thoughts and this is also reflected in the nature of her characters.
 Top Withens is therefore a must-go-to place of pilgrimage for Bronte enthusiasts from all over the world, no matter the weather.
 For some, the more wind-swept the better!

-When you visit, please do prepare for possible harsh weather before embarking on the journey and visit the Haworth Moor page for advice and further information.
+To prepare for possible harsh weather, please visit the Haworth Moor page for advice and further information.

 Top Withens Walk